Submissions for SOUND BITES 13 are now OPEN

 Submission Information

-When's the deadline to submit and is there a fee to submit?
+When is the deadline to submit, and is there a fee to submit?

 Click here for submission guidelines.